Humus is the blood, the life of your garden soil. Every gardener’s primary concern should be to make year-by-year improvements to their soil.

 With most of us, the practical problem of increasing humus is a matter of adding organic material to the soil each year.
-I think natural animal manures are the best, becoming increasingly difficult to secure, are expensive and in short supply.
+I think natural animal manures are the best, becoming increasingly difficult to secure, are expensive, and are in short supply.

-Let this material stand in a pile outdoors for a full year, and then add a two to five inch layer to your garden, and spade or hoe it into the top two or three inches of soil.
+Let this material stand in a pile outdoors for a full year, and then add a 2″ to 5″ inches layer to your garden, and spade or hoe it into the top two or three inches of soil.